ABSENCES AND ILLNESS

 This follows the National Education Guidelines which form the basis of the school’s programmes of work.
 A copy of our school curriculum document is on our school website.

 Dental therapists are at the front of our school and can be contacted on 0800-825-583 (then press option 1).

 Dogs are not permitted on school grounds, whether on a leash or not.
 If a dog is found on the school grounds the Porirua City Council Pound is phoned immediately to come and take the dog away.
-The only time that dogs are allowed at school is on special Pet days and a notice will be sent home advising this.
+The only time dogs are allowed at school is as part of a specialised programme for individuals.

 In case of emergency (illness or accident) we will telephone you or the emergency number you have given us.
 Minor accidents can be dealt with by the school staff.
 If we are unable to contact you we will take your child to the local doctor.
 It is essential that our office always have your current details.